 July 21, 1946 – In Amateur League Baseball, a game between Evergreen and Uriah was rained out.

-July 21, 1947 – A joint meeting of members and former members of American Legion Post 50 and Foshee-Tranum Post 3581 V.F.W. was scheduled to be held at Evergreen High School on this Monday night “to continue plans and discuss ways and means for construction of a Joint Home and Club House.”
+July 21, 1947 – A joint meeting of members and former members of American Legion Post 50 and the Foshee-Tranum Post 3581 of the Veterans of Foreign Wars (VFW). was scheduled to be held at Evergreen High School on this Monday night “to continue plans and discuss ways and means for construction of a Joint Home and Club House.”